GoogleChrome/chrome-launcher/extension/README.md

 * `npm i`
 * `npm run watch`
 * Load `/app` as Unpacked extension.
 * Saved changes _should_ trigger a recompile followed by browsersync automatically refreshing the extension.
+* Scripts in `./app/src/` are browserified into `./app/scripts`.

 ## Manual Deploy to CWS